 5. Those who get it right will do very well

-However not all investors who buy during the downturn will get it right
+However not all investors who buy at this stage of the cycle will get it right

 That’s because you can’t just buy any property and expect it to outperform in the long term.